codyrhoten/Send_It/README.md

 EXPO: to display graphical interface to mobile,
-Third web : for wallet connection and integration, like metamask and rainbow kit Ether JS: interact with frontend and smart contract NextID : for social media onboarding integration like X twitter Backend : Polygon smart contract , Mombai testnet network, hardhat framework
+Third web : for wallet connection and integration, like metamask and rainbow kit Ether JS: interact with frontend and smart contract NextID : for social media onboarding integration like X twitter for web2 onboarding
+Backend : Polygon smart contract , Mombai testnet network, hardhat framework